ProfessorManhattan/docs-packer/contributing/getting-started.md

   Used by 'npm run prepare-release' to update the CHANGELOG
 ```

-For example, `npm run build` will run the build step.
+For example, `npm run build` will run the `build` step described above.
 You can see exactly what each command is doing by checking out the `package.json` file.